PhanDuc/DeepLearningNanoDegree/Lesson1/Note_BasicOfNN.md

 -> Each node could be a logistic regression -> finally use a node to process previous nodes -> Neural network can be treated as a multiple compound of simple logistic regressions?

+### Connection

+We can think the neural network is a function of multiple logistic regression -- a function that take multiple lines to split the subspace.

+**Actually**, to understand neural network from the perspective of logistic regression is a good instruction.

 # Perceptron

 Data, like test scores and grades, is fed into a network of interconnected nodes.
 These individual nodes are called **perceptrons** or neurons, and they are the basic unit of a neural network. *Each one looks at input data and decides how to categorize that data*.
 In the example above, the input either passes a threshold for grades and test scores or doesn't, and so the two categories are: yes (passed the threshold) and no (didn't pass the threshold).
 These categories then combine to form a decision -- for example, if both nodes produce a "yes" output, then this student gains admission into the university.